 My Norwegian Grandmother

 My grandmother was Norwegian.
-Being tall, blonde, and blue eyed, when people ask, I always say "I'm Norwegian," even though I'm only a quarter.
+Being tall, blonde, and blue-eyed, when people ask, I always say "I'm Norwegian," even though I'm only a quarter.
 My grandparents are all gone and I miss them all the time.
 My grandmothers especially, they were both incredibly strong women.

-I know they were great home cooks, but my culinary interest didn’t come from them.
-It came much later in life for me.
+We have a few relics left behind by my grandma the Norwegian.
+A few gnomes, trolls, Norway's flag, and two painted ceramic tiles reading "Takk for Maten" and "Velkommen."
+I wish I had childhood memories of sitting on the kitchen counter while grandma cooked, but I don't.
+I know they were great home cooks, but my culinary interest came much later in life for me.
 Still, my grandma served lefse with every Thanksgiving dinner.
-I thought lefse was as much of a Thanksgiving Day staple as the turkey, mashed potatoes and green bean casserole.
+I thought lefse was as much of a Thanksgiving staple as the turkey, mashed potatoes and green bean casserole!
 As a kid, I rolled my whole meal up in lefse with butter, sort of a Norwegian taco.

 "You might mention that Norwegians are some of the best meatball makers in the world.
 I actually prefer their meatballs to the Italian variety.
 They do not normally put cheese in their meatballs, which makes them firmer and less moist.
 But, they are always served with pan gravy which provides moisture and flavor.
 Swedish meatballs are a slight variation from the Norwegian variety.
 The Swedes use milk rather than water for their gravy which makes the gravy a milkier color and richer if you use whole milk (which I'm sure they did in the glory days).
 I'm glad that you are carrying on the tradition.
 The kids love those meatballs and I'm sure yours will too."